tmuxinator/tmuxinator/README.md

 # Enables the display of pane titles.
 For example "editor" below.
 Defaults to false.
 # enable_pane_titles: true

 # Configures pane title position.
-Either, bottom or top.
+Can be: bottom, top, or off.
 Defaults to top.
 # pane_title_position: bottom

 # Configures pane title format.
 Defaults to "#{pane_index}: #{pane_title}".
+# Please see the tmux manpage for details, on valid formats.
 # pane_title_format: " [ #T ] "

 windows: